AnvitAggarwal/anvitaggarwal.github.io/blog/posts/JOSAA Counselling Advice.md

 categories: [JOSAA, College]
 ---

 JEE Advanced results are out\!
-So, this is that time of the year when all the upcoming college students are thinking about the branch and college they should choose.
-This is also the time of the year when a lot of people think that they can offer better advice than others, except they are as clueless as you are, just with no actual stake.
+So, this is the time of the year when all the upcoming college students are thinking about the branch and college they should choose.
+It is also the time of the year when a lot of people think that they can offer better advice than others, except they are as clueless as you are, just with no actual stake.
 And somehow, a large number of these people are upcoming second-year students (like me).
 Despite this, I think I can offer some useful advice.

 The most common way people choose their college is through placement statistics or previous year’s closing ranks.
 Without any doubt, this is the best way to choose your college if you want to optimise for seeming sensible to your relatives and friends.
 However, if you want to maximise your chances of long-term satisfaction, there’s a better way.